nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a debt: `adddebt`

 Adds a debt to a person in PayMeLah for you to track.
-Specifying multiple people will add a copy of this debt to each person specified.
+Specifying multiple people will add a copy of this debt to each person specified.<br>
+This command will help you add debts to the people in PayMeLah, so that the app can help you to remember all the debts you are owed instead.

 Format: `adddebt <person index…> d/<description> m/<money> [date/<date>] [time/<time>]`